matloff/FarewellAddress/Address.md

 My work seems to have had some impact.
-For example, my data security research, such as that published in [ACM TODS](https://dl.acm.org/doi/abs/10.1145/174638.174641), led to my being appointed to IFIP WG 11.3, an international group devoted to fostering work in the field.
+For example, my data security research, such as that published in [ACM TODS](https://dl.acm.org/doi/abs/10.1145/174638.174641), led to my being appointed to IFIP WG 11.3, an international UN-sponsored group devoted to fostering work in the field.

 Our work on [polynomials in neural networks](https://arxiv.org/abs/1806.06850)